TG-Techie/TG-Gui-Std-CircuitPython/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-An implementation of the TG-Gui standard library using displayio as a backend for easy embedded GUIs
+An implementation of the TG-Gui standard library using displayio as a backend for easy embedded GUIs.
+This supplies a bunch for useful widgets like buttons, sliders, and labels that inegrate with circuitpython's native UI library.

 Dependencies